Dracir/Dracir.github.io/_gamejams/2017-05-01-Imps-in-the-City.md

 ---
 layout: gamejam-post
-title: Imps in the City
+title: "Imps in the City"
 salePitch:
 shortdescription: Yet another game jam, what can I say, it's been a while!
 thumbnail-img: assets/img/gamejams/ImpsInTheCity-Thumbnail.jpg